edent/SuperTinyIcons/README.md

 ## Scream if you want to go smaller

 These files edited by hand in Inkscape, then were minified using [svgo](https://github.com/svg/svgo) and [svgcleaner](https://github.com/RazrFalcon/svgcleaner).
 Further smallification may be possible.
+Try it!

 * Each of these has an `xmlns="http://www.w3.org/2000/svg"` in the `<svg>` tag.
 This isn't strictly necessary - but some web browsers won't display them as an image without it.
 * Newlines can be stripped - they've been kept for readability where possible.